Make some homemade Churro Bites with this delicious and easy Churros Recipe. A great snack and perfect for Cinco de Mayo celebrations!

 I love Mexican food.
 On Cinco de Mayo I like to take the opportunity to make one of our favorite Mexican Dishes.
 This year I am going to throw these Homemade Churro Bites into the celebration.
 I have never made them before but have always wanted too.
 I am always tempted to get a Churro when I am at Disneyland…the smell or warm cinnamon and sugar is just too overwhelming to pass up.

 I found this recipe on all recipes and I have to say, they turned out pretty good.
-I didn’t make them into long churros because I don’t always have a lot of patience…so Churro Bites was a great alternative for me.
+We didn’t make them into long churros because I don’t always have a lot of patience…so Churro Bites was a great alternative for me.

-I also didn’t have a large star tip for my frosting piping bag…but it worked just great.
+Also, we didn’t have a large star tip for my frosting piping bag…but it worked just great.
 I think when I make them again, I will plan ahead and get a star tip so they can look a little more authentic.
 But chances are that I won’t remember to pick one up the next time I am at the store.
 Anyways, here is a short video clip that shows just how easy they are to make.

 - 1/2 cup milk

-1/2 cup water
+- 1/2 cup water

-3 Tbsp butter, diced
+- 3 Tbsp butter, diced

-2 tsp granulated sugar
+- 2 tsp granulated sugar

 - 1/4 +1/8 tsp salt